UnavailableAvailableOnly few leftOut of StockPre-order

 One thing I love about it is the free flowering nature - meaning Diadem is still throwing out flowers randomly here and there.
-As I write on August 11th, four more flowers are about to open - it's been tossing up a small group of flowers like this ever since May!
+As I write on August 11th, four more flowers are about to open - this jewel of a hydrangea has been tossing up a small group of flowers like this ever since May!

 Diadam is a serrata type and therefore more reliably cold hardy than its macrophylla sisters.

 With purple-plum autumn foliage, Diadem is also one of the few mountain hydrangeas with good fall color.
 Purple autumn raiments for Diadem, how royally fitting.